 Electorate School/College

 2 College of Arts & Sciences - Humanities

 5 College of Engineering and Computer Science

-6 Falk College of Sport and Human Dynamics
+6 David B. Falk College of Sport and Human Dynamics

 10 S.I.
 Newhouse School of Public Communications

 11 Martin J. Whitman School of Management

 12 College of Visual and Performing Arts

-The election will open on Tuesday, January 17, 2023, and will remain open until 11:59 p.m. on Wednesday, February 1, 2023.
+The election will open today, Wednesday, October 16, 2024, and will remain open until 11:59 p.m. on Friday, November 1, 2024.
 Only those faculty in electorates with vacancies will vote in the election (See Table 1).

-Please take this opportunity to review the details about the Advisory Committee, the election, and the ballot.
-Also, please review the attached listing of tenured professors eligible to serve as faculty representatives before casting your ballot.
+Please take this opportunity to review the following details and history about the Advisory Committee and the election.
+Also, please review the attached list of tenured professors who are eligible to serve as faculty representatives before casting your ballot.